SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 * Use Hystrix Command(s) and/or Collapser(s) to invoke dependent services
 * Add and Use the Hystrix metrics stream service

-> Note: Most of the code in the following sections is based on using Hystrix in an ASP.NET Core application.
+>NOTE: Most of the code in the following sections is based on using Hystrix in an ASP.NET Core application.
 If you are developing an ASP.NET 4.x application or a Console based app, see the [other samples](https://github.com/SteeltoeOSS/Samples/tree/master/CircuitBreaker) for example code you can use.

 ### 1.2.1 Add NuGet References